Skip to Content

 What Goes Well With Mushroom Gravy?

 There are countless ways to devour this mushroom gravy…dare we say, directly from a spoon?
 We like to serve ours over Creamy Garlic Mashed Potatoes, Steak Frites, and Turkey Quinoa Meatloaf.
-It also pairs well alongside any roast beef, such as a Classic Pot Roast or pork like this melt-in-your-mouth tender Pork Loin Roast.
+It also pairs well alongside any roast beef, such as a Classic Pot Roast or pork like this melt-in-your-mouth tender Pork Loin Roast or serve it as a variation of our Pork Chops with Mushroom Cream Sauce.
 Friends and family who have enjoyed it mentioned that smothering it over Chicken or Pork Schnitzel is their favorite!
 To keep it vegetarian, we love to cover fries with mushroom gravy, like in this Homemade Poutine Recipe.
 It’s the perfect addition to any holiday table: pour it over Classic Sausage Stuffing or Roasted Brussel Sprouts at Thanksgiving or sop it up with Homemade Focaccia at Christmas.
 For chicken with mushroom gravy, we recommend a classic: Whole Roast Chicken with Carrots.

 How to Make Mushroom Gravy